 First Flutter Banking App in Europe

-Rosbank made a decision to create a new business application.
-Rosbank has developed the smart bank concept, a service that adapts to the client.
+The bank made a decision to create a new business application.
+It has developed the smart bank concept, a service that adapts to the client.
 This way, clients of any scale will find it useful.
 Smart Bank is an all-in-one hub for solving any banking-related issues.

 Any group of clients, such as accountants serving small companies on outsourcing, small and medium-sized businesses, representatives of corporations and holdings should find this application user-friendly.

 The idea was to implement the project within the shortest possible terms.
 Therefore, the bank refused native development and focused on a cross-platform version.
 So, a team of developers had to create the app for both Android and iOS, which significantly reduces the time and cost of the whole project.